 Luckily, career strategies books abound.

-But some of them are based on either embellished biographies, or what I call the “utopian workplace”, such as the non-existent workplace that only rewards merit and contribution.
+Unluckily, many of them are based on either embellished biographies, or based on what I call the “utopian workplace“, such as the non-existent workplace that only rewards merit and contribution.

 Here are the best ones:

 Jack Welch knows a thing or two about having a good career.

 He’s had a legendary career himself, he promoted lots of people into great careers, and he also destroyed a few people’s careers.